Stratis-Dermanoutsos/Full-Stack-Notes/README.md

 # 100 DAYS OF CODE

-This is a challenge and way for me to give my all and acquire practical knowledge and skills.
+This is a challenge and way for me to acquire practical knowledge and skills.

 The goal is to complete the TODO list in the [GOALS](./README.md#GOALS) section.

-Hopefully, by the end of this challenge, I will have the skills to get a job and know what I am doing!
+Hopefully, by the end of this challenge, I will have the skills to be competitive at what I do and get more job offers!

 ## RULES

-- Consecutive days of coding/studying.
+- Consecutive days of coding/studying
-- No cheating preferably.
-- If cheat day, make 2 things the next day.
+- Learn/practice new things everyday
 - Upload progress on GitHub

 ## GOALS